United Methodist Church;

 believed by most mental health professional

-organizations to be ill advised.
-They recognize that an adult's sexual orientation is fixed and unchangeable.
+organizations to be ineffective and potentially harmful.
+They recognize that an adult's sexual orientation is generally fixed and unchangeable.
 Transforming Congregations would agree

 with the Reconciling Congregation on one point: that the denomination needs to eliminate

 its homophobic beliefs and practices.
-Otherwise, they are poles apart.
+On other matters, they are poles apart.

 The group was founded in 1988 by the Evangelical Renewal Fellowship of the California-Nevada

 Annual Conference.
-In order to become a Transforming Congregation, a church must hold
+In order to join and become a Transforming Congregation, a church must hold

 a series of study sessions.
 They also are required to develop a program to try to help